Northern Lights in France as a G4 solar storm reaches Brittany

 Beneath the green curtains, the beauty hides another story: the alerts, sensors, and operators who monitor space.

-"Since 2003": The Value of Skepticism, the Weight of Dates
+"Since 2003": The Value Of Doubt, The Power Of Dates

-Space Weather, A Low-Key Public Service
+Space Weather, A Quiet Public Service

-Naked-Eye Aurora: What Color to Expect?
+Naked-Eye Aurora: What Color To Expect?

 From continental Europe to the United States, the same ribbons run over the mountains: a global phenomenon triggered by a single Sun.